- A declaration of my love of Charles Joseph Minard's graphic on Napoleon's march to Moscow, or

 But i'm not.
 Instead, my very first post is going to focus on a fusion of two topics of massive personal interest - football and graphs.
 Here is evidence of the sort of graph design capability that encourages people like me to start ventures like this:

-The major fatal problem here is clearly that the values add up to 81% rather than 100% which renders it totally meaningless.
+fatal problem here is clearly that the values add up to 81% rather than 100% which renders it totally meaningless.
 Clearly there were other players not listed who received votes for Man of The Match that came to an aggregate of 19% but these have been left off.

 Elsewhere, other problems include the unnecesary added decoration of the third dimension which is a proven distracting property when trying to interpret accurate values.
 That said, we don't really need to interpret the values given that we are told twice the proportion of votes each player received.